puppetlabs/puppet-docs/source/puppet/4.10/upgrade_major_server.markdown

 ### Reconcile `auth.conf`

 Puppet 4 uses different HTTPS URLs to fetch configurations.
-Any rules in `auth.conf` that match Puppet 3-style URLs will have _no effect_.
+Any rules in `auth.conf` that match Puppet 3-style URLs have _no effect_.
 For more details, see the [Puppet Server compatibility documentation][].

 To convert the URLs: